pilotgary/SV08-PZ-Probe/README.md

 ## PZ-Probe Wiring

+> [!CAUTION]
+> The supplied Z-probe on the Sovol SV08 uses 24V power.  **DO NOT** connect the PZ-probe board to the the same pin as this will burn out the PZ-probe control board.
+Use the 5V pin on the lower right UART per the image below.

 The Sovol SV08 uses a variety of connectors.
 While the existing probe connector can be harvested, a second one is required for 5V power taken from the spare UART.
 Both connectors are JST-GH plugs with 1.25mm pin spacing: 5 pin for the probe and 4 pin for the UART.
 I used this kit from Amazon https://www.amazon.co.uk/gp/product/B0CW2NKVL7

 <img alt="Toolhead Board" src="./assets/Toolhead board.jpg" height="480">

 Threee ground pins are available.
 I used the one on the UART to keep the wiring neat for the later addition of an X-axis limit microswitch.

+> [!IMPORTANT]
-Full details of the PZ probe wiring and programming can be found on the E3D support page at https://e3d-online.com/pages/e3d-support-pz-probe
+> Full details of the PZ probe wiring and programming can be found on the E3D support page at https://e3d-online.com/pages/e3d-support-pz-probe

 The wiring harness for the PZ-probe on the SV08 is shown below, along with the colour key for the wiring.
 The blue, purple and grey wires were not used, but were terminated with a Dupont connector to keep things tidy.

-A second ground wire was spliced in for the connection to an FTDI for programming the PZ-probe.
+A second ground wire was spliced in for the connection to an USB-TTL or FTDI for programming the PZ-probe.
 This ground along with the RX and TX lines terminate in at a 3 pin Dupont connector.

 <img alt="PZ-Probe-harness" src="./assets/PZ-Probe-harness.png" height="480">